shaunpersad/express-primer/README.md

 # express-primer
-Adds validation and spec generation to express apps.

-## What?
 Express Primer is a more robust base for creating Node APIs, with built-in request (and response) validation, easy route nesting, and automatic spec generation and documentation.

 ## How?
-We provide several helper classes that make use of standard technologies like JSONSchema and OpenAPI.
+We provide several helper classes that make use of standard technologies like [JSON Schema](https://json-schema.org/) and [OpenAPI Spec](https://swagger.io/docs/specification/about/) (formerly known as Swagger Spec).
 These helper classes create introspection into your API, which naturally and automatically enables features such as validation and documentation.

 ### JSONSchema in 15 seconds
 JSONSchema is a way to describe the shape and format of JSON objects in the form of a "schema", which is in itself just a JSON object.
 This schema can then be used to validate objects against its rules, as well as for documentation via OpenAPI.

 ### OpenAPI in 15 seconds
 OpenAPI is a way to describe your API and its various facets, such as endpoints, request/response structure, models, parameters, etc.